caffo/interests-chart/README.md

 - Node.js 16.X script that pulls information from Primary Interests.html page
 - Creates Yearly Calendars based on the pulled information
 - Appends the Calendars to the original Primary Interests.html page
+- The Original HTML files are kept under test directory.
+The output will be generated in Primary Interests.html under test directory.

 ### Prerequisites
 - Node v 16.x.x / 14.x.x